 Venetian Banquet Servers Lawsuit

 This lawsuit alleges banquet service workers did not receive their full share of the "service" or "gratuity" charges, typically around 20% of a banquet food and beverage bill, that was charged to customers.
 This lawsuit claims those service charges were understood by the customers to be for the workers actually serving the food and beverages to the customer.
-It is also claimed that those customers, understanding that a "gratuity was included" in their payment, did not give the hospitality workers serving them the customary tip that waiters and waitresses receive.
+It is also claims that those customers, understanding that a "gratuity was included" in their payment, did not give the banquet workers serving them the customary tip that servers and bartenders receive.

 Substantial amounts of unpaid service charges may be owed to Venetian workers.